 Goda jerked the other end of the rope suddenly, and Kanna’s hands slipped against the rough stone beneath her.
 She winced.
 A pair of shallow red pools had formed under her palms where she had skinned herself against her restraints.

 “Come.”
 Goda tugged again at the rope, pulling it up towards the ledge, all but forcing Kanna to stand.

 Kanna resisted.
 She rolled onto her knees, but she would not stand up.
 “I’m not a dog.”

 The shadows of the woman’s face stretched into a smile.
-“If you were a dog,” Goda said with a curled lip, “then this rope would be around your neck.
+“If you were a dog,” Goda said, “then this rope would be around your neck.
 Be grateful for what you have.”
 She yanked on it again—hard—until Kanna felt the resistance in her arms starting to waver.
 “Now come up and climb the rest of the way with me.
 If you turn yourself into dead weight, I can guarantee that you won’t like the way I’ll carry you.”